 Laboratories that operate with a BSL-3 classification often handle organisms that can be fatal if inhaled.
 Some BSL-3 microbes include yellow fever, West Nile virus, and tuberculosis-causing bacteria.

 These organisms are threatening enough that any facility handling them must register their work with government agencies.
-Anyone working in the lab must be kept under medical surveillance.
-They also must be immunized for the microbes they’re handling.
+Anyone working in the lab must remain under medical surveillance.
+They also must receive immunization for the microbes they’re handling.

-Clean air must be directed into the laboratory with an advanced airflow and ventilation system.
-Fume hoods are used in this lab setting to direct harmful vapors out.
-Your fume hoods will require regular testing and certification to ensure they are operating safely and effectively.
+Uniform airflow directs clean air into the lab.
+Additionally, these labs use fume hoods to direct harmful vapors out.
+Your fume hoods will require regular testing and certification to ensure they’re operating safely and effectively.

-Additionally, requirements for a BSL-3 facility include the wearing of protective equipment, respirators, coveralls and wrap-around gowns.
+Additionally, requirements for a BSL-3 facility include protective equipment, respirators, coveralls and wrap-around gowns.
 All work must be performed within a biosafety cabinet (BSC).

 HEPA filtration is required for all BSL-3 labs, and S.E.P.S. technicians can test the integrity of your system.